-Information Assurance (IA): information operations that protect and defend information and information systems by ensuring their availability, integrity, authentication, confidentiality, and non-repudiation.
+Information Assurance (IA): information operations that protect and defend information and information systems by ensuring their availability, integrity, 20250317 RcdsMgProcV16.doc iii authentication, confidentiality, and non-repudiation.
 This includes providing for restoration of information systems by incorporating protection, detection, and reaction capabilities.